nagasudhirpulla/taming_python/blog/skills/docxtpl.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision

 **docxtpl** is a python library for populating data into word file templates.
-This helps in automating reports
+This helps in automating reports very easily.
+Since we are using word file templates we can use rich text features like fonts, font sizes, colors etc without any programming.

 ```python